SymmetricChaos/ClassicCrypto/README.md

 * Straddling Checkerboard
 * Nihilist Cipher
 * ADFGVX
-* Enigma Machine Simulator (allows arbitrary rotor designs)
+* Simple Rotor Machine (styled after Engima but not a simulator)

 ### Available Attacks:
 * Kasiski Examination attack on the Vigenere cipher